I Ain't Got Time!: Composition

+Recording

+“I Ain’t Got Time!” was recorded during sessions for Tyler, the Creator’s fourth studio album Flower Boy (2017), primarily in Los Angeles.
+The track was produced by Tyler, the Creator and incorporates a pitched sample of Positive K’s “I Got a Man.”
+It was developed through Tyler’s experimental production process, in which he built instrumentals first and then layered vocals over evolving arrangements.
+Recording sessions for I Ain't Got Time! were recorded between 2016-2017.
+The song features a notable mid-track shift in tempo and structure, reflecting Tyler’s tendency during the Flower Boy sessions to restructure beats and song sections during recording rather than adhering to traditional song formats.

 Critical reception

 Alexandra Holterman of Billboard wrote the song is "perhaps made more unique with just Tyler's raspy voice integrated with the titillating barrage of sounds.
 With or without the added intrigue caused by the leaked lyric, the single so far appears to be a memorable addition to the rapper's fourth studio album".
 Likewise, Aaron Williams of Uproxx called it an "ugly-face-inducing banger, with or without an explanation for" the aforementioned line.
 Matthew Ramirez of Pitchfork commented, "Tyler's refusal to make his life an open book keeps him enigmatic, while his production here, a noisy, gurgling bath of synths makes sure the whole song remains unpredictable.
 Eight years into his career, Tyler's ability to keep offering new perspectives, especially on 'I Ain't Got Time!', shows he's still full of surprises".